- How HubPages Works

 - Stick to the Topic: Please stay on the thread’s topic when replying to an existing thread.
 If you don’t see an open thread about something you’d like to discuss, please open a new thread.

 - Respect: Please maintain respect for other Hubbers, even if you don’t necessarily agree with them.
-Keep your language clean and don’t make personal attacks.
+Keep your language clean and don’t make personal attacks or post hate speech.
 By choosing to be civil, you make the discussion better for everyone involved.

 - Spread the Word: Encourage Hubbers seeking help to visit the Forum to discuss.